Japan eVisa - Indian Passport, US Resident (H1B)

 The whole process is online and took about 12 days for us.
 Since single-entry is cheap (~$6) and fully digital, there's no reason to stress about multiple-entry unless you're doing frequent back-and-forth trips.

-The Japan eVisa process is genuinely fast and straightforward once you know what to prepare.
+The Japan eVisa process is genuinely fast and straightforward.

 - Dee